Originally Posted: Jun 15, 2015

 Complete prerequisites and entrance exams

 Yes, community colleges have entrance exams.
-Although not the same as the SAT or ACT, they are used to place students in the appropriate level for core subjects (like math and English).
+Although not the same as the SAT or ACT, they are used to place students in the appropriate level for core subjects (like math and English)—also known as general education classes.
 If a student forgets to sign up for their entrance exam until late in the summer, they won’t be allowed to take their math or English 101 classes until the next semester.
 This can hold students back a full year while they deal with taking prerequisites and postponed exams.

 Opt for eight-week courses